Installing Control Hub

 Control Hub also includes a separate Admin tool to monitor and troubleshoot Control Hub issues.
 For example, if Control Hub becomes inaccessible, the Admin tool remains running.
 You can still log into the Admin tool to troubleshoot the Control Hub issues.

 Step 1.
-Install the System Data Collector
+Install the System Data Collector (Optional)

-Install and configure a Data Collector that functions as the system Data Collector for Control Hub.
+You can optionally install and configure a Data Collector that functions as the system Data Collector for Control Hub.
 For more information about how Control Hub uses the system Data Collector, see System Data Collector.

 Requirements